 Do the Northern Heights section together as they are in the suburbs:

 Walt & Skyler’s House

 Infamous for the pizza scene, this is an actual residence.
 Don’t try to recreate the scene and throw pizza on the roof!

 Naturally, we were not the only tourists capturing a snap.
-What I found odd is why the family that lives there has not cashed in on this?
-If It were me, I would offer guided tours through the house or at least a peek in the window or charge for a view of the pool.
+What I found odd is why the family that lives there has not cashed in on this.
+If It were me, I would offer guided tours through the house or at least a peek in the window or charge for a pool view.
 I mean, tour buses are trekking through the neighborhood daily, so why not profit from it?